 The first annual inspection for the Fly Ash Basin and Bottom Ash Basin was performed in October 2015 and was documented in the 2016 Annual Inspection Report (CB&I, 2016a).
-Subsequent, inspections were performed in October 2016, 2017, 2018, 2019, and 2020 as documented by CB&I and Geosyntec (CB&I, 2017; Geosyntec 2018; 2019; 2020; 2021; 2022).
+Subsequent, inspections were performed in October 2016 to 2022 as documented by CB&I and Geosyntec (CB&I, 2017; Geosyntec 2018; 2019; 2020; 2021; 2022; and 2023).
 Each annual inspection report described observed conditions during the inspection and provided an assessment of the impoundment dikes and hydraulic structures.
 The previous inspection report observations and recommendations were reviewed by Geosyntec prior to the Facility visit to inform inspection activities.